 Because of its location far away from the city center, tourists or locals rarely visit the Chronicles of Georgia.
 A monument with panoramic views over Tbilisi has a 30-meter tall pillar depicting kings, heroes, and queens of Georgia.
 The bottom part portrays biblical scenes and the life of Christ.

-Spend a Weekend at Turtle or Lisi Lakes
+Spend a day at Turtle or Lisi Lakes

 I must say Tbilisi lacks an excellent recreational area.
 Yes, there are small or medium-sized parks, you can relax at, but it’s not enough for us.
 And when summer heat exhausts us, we flee to Turtle or Lisi lakes for evening breeze and escaping the city’s hustle.